jhotomo/assurity/README.md

 # API Response Verification

-This Python script verifies the criteria in the API response from a specified URL.
+This Python script verifies the criteria in the API response from a specified URL: https://api.tmsandbox.co.nz/v1/Categories/6329/Details.json?catalogue=false.
 It uses the `requests` library to fetch the API response and perform the verification for Category and Promotions element.

 ## Acceptance Criteria